raspberrypilearning/your-codeclub-story-leader/en/step_1.md

 ## What you will do

 Your creators will reflect on what Code Club means to them.
 You’ll collect their stories, then feed these stories into NotebookLM as `.txt` files.
-The LLM will then generate an authentic-sounding podcast using your creators' names and reflections: something that feels polished, personal, and shareable.
+The LLM will then generate an authentic-sounding podcast using your creators' names and reflections — something that feels polished, personal, and shareable.

 Your creators can find the project resources with instructions and writing prompts on the Code Club projects site at [rpf.io/ccpodcast](http://rpf.io/ccpodcast){:target="_blank"}.